PranavVyas/portfolio/README.md

 # ABOUT ME

 Hey there!
-I am **Pranav Vyas**, a versatile professional with 4 years of experience in data analysis, project coordination, CAPEX Monitoring and Process optimization.
+I am Pranav Vyas, a versatile professional with 4 years of experience in data analysis, project coordination, CAPEX Monitoring and Process optimization.
 Currently serving as Assistant Manager at Aditya Birla Group, I specialize in operational data analysis, root cause analysis, and KPI monitoring using advanced tools like Power BI, SQL and SAP.
 I have successfully led projects improving compliance, process efficiency, and cost reduction while managing Capex of ₹315 crore.
 As a certified data analyst with expertise in Power BI, ETL processes, and statistical modeling, I combine technical proficiency with cross-functional collaboration to drive impactful business decisions

 ## Courses & Certificates